Meghan Markle Calls Her First Child a Dream During Royal Baby's Debut

 The proud mother then said her son had the "sweetest temperament" and that he's "really calm."

-"I don't know who he gets that from," Harry quipped.
+"I don't know who he gets that from," Harry quipped while holding the child.

-Meghan, who wore a white dress for the event, went on to describe the child as "a dream."
+Meghan, who wore a white dress for the event, went on to describe the child as "a dream" and that it's been a "special couple of days."

 As for which parent the little one looks like, Meghan said they were "still trying to figure that out."